Help us improve your experience.

 root@6918f17c5851:/# ifconfig eth0

-3. Configure root-authentication, netconf and ssh, and commit the config
+3. Configure root-authentication, netconf and ssh, and commit the config.

-set system root-authentication plain-text-password "<password>"
+root@crpd01# set root-authentication plain-text-password "<password>"

-set system services ssh root-login allow
+root@crpd01# set services ssh root-login allow

-set system services netconf ssh port 8034
+root@crpd01# set services netconf ssh port 8034

 4. Log in to the cRPD container using NETCONF: